Applying for Residency

 - Dean's Letter from your current medical school

 - Letter of recommendation from your current program director, if transferring from another program

 - Valid ECFMG certificate, if applicable

-- USMLE Step 1 and Step 2 or COMLEX Level 1 or Level 2 scores, required
+- USMLE Step 1 and Step 2 (CK and CS) or COMLEX Level 1 and Level 2 scores, required

 - Step 3 score, if available

 For U.S. graduates, the minimum eligibility requirements to enter the program include graduation from a medical school accredited by the Liaison Committee on Medical Education (LCME) or the American Association of Colleges of Osteopathic Medicine.